 The benefit: Better control.
 Improved sense of “touch.”
 Better action “feel.”

 The WF V1 pianos use brass (rather than wood) damper barrels in the bass.
 The added mass of these barrels greatly improves damping efficiency in the bass.
 This allows the use of lighter damper springs and greatly improves action performance when the piano is being played at pianissimo (i.e.,“soft”) volume levels.

 The benefit: Improved damping in the bass.
 Improved action control̶touch̶when playing at pianissimo levels.

 The WF pianos are designed to have a straight hammer strike line.
 The hammers do not “rise” near the bass-to-tenor break.
 This ensures consistent action ratio on these notes and makes action control consistent.

 The WF pianos use a variety of hammers to suit the requirements of the most discerning piano buyer.
 For the richest warm European tone we use special German Renner custom hammers that are pressed with Weikert felt.
 For a slightly brighter tone we use German Renner custom hammers that are pressed with Wurzen felt.We also use German custom Abel hammers for a unique European tone .
 For lower cost version we use German FFW hammer felt .

 For WF V1 professional models we use Custom German Heller and Custom USA Mapes.

 For lower cost version we use Japanese Suzuki strings.

 For WF V1 professional models we use German Renner and USA WNG actions.

-For lower cost versions we use Chinese Luo actions.
+For lower cost versions we use custom export quality Chinese actions.